 Pipeline Improvements

 Interstate pipeline companies serving the Northeast region (including the Mid-Atlantic region) have added numerous interconnections from the Marcellus gas production area’s large and small producers, and annual natural gas production volumes in the Northeast are projected to rise from 3.92 trillion cubic feet (Tcf) in 2013 to 6.66 Tcf in 2024.
-New England, however, cannot access the full benefit of Marcellus shale production. shows the proposed natural gas pipeline expansions that could benefit New England.
+New England, however, cannot access the full benefit of Marcellus shale production.
+Figure 8-9 shows the proposed natural gas pipeline expansions that could benefit New England.